bruceravel/demeter/documentation/Athena/bkg/kweight.rst

    :label: _fig-clamp

-The default value of the clamp is :quoted:`none` at the low end of the energy range and :quoted:`strong` at the high end.
+The default value of the clamp is :guilabel:`none` at the low end of the energy range and :guilabel:`strong` at the high end.
 Clamps tend not to help at the low energy end of the data.
 Since the |mu| (E) data is changing so quickly near the edge, biasing the spline to follow the data closely rarely helps improve the quality of the |chi| (k) data.
 A strong clamp at the high energy